 Q: How long is an internship?

-A: Internships run 9-12 months from the time that support-raising is complete.
-The standard process is acceptance notification by April, support-raising until August 1, and on assignment from August through May or August of the following year.
-The specific length of the internship will be determined at the time of placement.
+A: Internships run for 12 months from the time that support-raising is complete.
+The standard process is acceptance notification by April, support-raising until August 1, and on assignment from August through July of the following year.

 Q: Are there any academic requirements for doing an internship or STINT?